-As you walk, you learn about local customs and about family life.
+As you walk, you learn about local customs and family life.
 You will even be taught how to cross the chaotic streets like a pro.
-Food tours are reasonably priced and with all food included in the price you will not be disappointed.
+Food tours are reasonably priced and with all food included in the price, you will not be disappointed.

 Rachel, Adventure and Sunshine

 If you don’t have the time to sail Halong Bay while you’re in Hanoi, there’s an alternative nearby.
 Those giant limestone karsts that people fill cruise ships to see also appear inland in the Ninh Binh region two hours from Hanoi.